raidancampbell/golang-pprof-talk/30m/30m-speed-pprof.md

 ### the 8 HTTP profiler endpoints: CPU & Trace
 7. `/debug/pprof/profile`
     - CPU profile: every 10ms captures a stacktrace of all running goroutines
-    - anything waiting is not captured. so if CPU usage isn't high, this profile will not have much insight
+    - anything waiting is not captured. so if CPU usage isn't high, this profile will not give much insight
     - capture length can be tuned with `?seconds=n` parameter, defaults to 30s
     - ex: am I using reflections too much? spending too much time managing goroutines?
 8. `/debug/pprof/trace`
     - does not respect `debug` parameters, exports a trace for `go tool trace` to interpret
     - has an appreciable performance overhead, most estimates put it at ~15%
-    - the runtime contains 48 flavors of events (as of 1.16) that it will emit when tracing, like entering a syscall or GC start
+    - the runtime contains 49 flavors of events (as of 1.20) that it will emit when tracing, like entering a syscall or GC start
     - has special support for syscalls, garbage collection, and blocking
-    - capture length can be tuned with `?seconds=n` parameter, defaults to 1s
+    - capture length can be configured with `?seconds=n` parameter, defaults to 1s
     - ex: why did this request take 2 seconds to process?

 ---